wladpaiva/aibitat/README.md

 - [x] **Automated reply with loop prevention.** Chats are kept alive until the assistant interrupts the conversation.
-- [x] **Group chats.** Agents chat with multiple other agents at the same time as if they were in a Whatsapp group.
+- [x] **Group chats.** Agents chat with multiple other agents at the same time as if they were in a slack channel.
 The next agent to reply is the most likely to reply based on the conversation.
 - [ ] **Function execution.** Agents can execute functions and return the result to the conversation.